 Price – This refers to the price strategy the company uses for its products and services and how it affects its customers.
 It may also be considered as the sacrifices the customer is prepared to make to obtain the product, for example the time or effort it takes.
 The price element in the marketing mix should direct the decision making in regards to the price strategy, price tactics, price setting, rebates, discounts and payment terms.
 It is important to identify and consider how much your customers are prepared to pay, the amount of mark-up you need to cater for overheads and the profit margins.

 Place – This element refers to the company’s distribution channels to reach the market as well as its physical location.
-It is the “indirect or direct” channels used to reach the market and can be considered as the retail outlet, geographical distribution, territorial coverage, market location, catalogues, inventory, logistics and order fulfilment.
+It is the “indirect or direct” channels used to reach the market and can be considered as the retail outlet, geographical distribution, territorial coverage, market location, catalogues, inventory, logistics and order fulfillment.
 It is important to identify how this element will effect sales and profits.

 Promotion – Promotion refers to all the ways you communicate your products or services and how you market and sell them.
 This element includes advertising, public relations, selling and sales promotions.
 When analysing this element against your business model you need to consider the messages strategy and ask what needs to be communicated.
 Once the message has been defined considerations need to be made in terms of the channels the message will be delivered through and the message frequency.